loiclefloch/loiclefloch.github.io/source/_drafts/api-days-2024-summary.md

 The conference was well-attended, and the rooms were crowded in the morning, with some participants standing at the back.
 By the afternoon, however, standing was not allowed due to security concerns, which meant I had to adjust my schedule—either staying in certain rooms for the next talk or leaving early from others to ensure I had a seat.

-There were also long lines for books, particularly for signatures, which I decided to skip with some regret.
+There were also long lines for books signatures, which I decided to skip with some regret.

 One suggestion would be to collect attendees' talk preferences beforehand.
 I have been told that the Devoxx conference does this, and it seems to work well for organizing better attendance management.